 5. any other agreements which are needed to address other issues involved in the matter.

 Yes, these terms mean the same thing.
 In many states the term used is dependency mediation, however nationally the term most commonly used is child protection mediation.
-Other terms such as deprivation mediation, child welfare mediation are also used in some jurisdictions outside of Florida.
+Other terms such as deprivation mediation, child welfare mediation, child abuse and neglect mediation, CHIPS (child in need of protection and services) mediation, and permanency mediation are also used in some jurisdictions outside of Florida.

 Copyright © MY FLORIDA MEDIATOR.